Integrating Xdebug with the PHP interpreter

 xdebug.remote_host value is

 10.0.2.2.
-This is the gateway used in the default Vagrant setup, which allows to connect from the instance to host where IntelliJ IDEA is running.
+This is the gateway used in the default Vagrant setup, which allows connecting from the instance to host where IntelliJ IDEA is running.